Crafting a captivating and convincing landing page isn’t as

 and take the concept of your headline one step further.

-The brain processes images 60,000 times faster than text, making your imagery
+The brain processes image 60,000 times faster than text, making your imagery

 The user needs to understand what you’re offering.
 Explanations are functional,

-but functionality should be shifted in favor of the user.
+but functionality should be focused on the user's perspective.

 The value proposition basically answers the user’s question, “What’s in it for

 me?”
-Many landing pages list benefits in a bulleted list.
+Many landing pages list benefits in a bulleted list or with subheadings and short paragraphs.
+Remember, features aren't the same thing as benefits.

 □ Logical Flow